Leopardus: Phylogeny

 Leopardus vorohuensis is an extinct species of the genus, of which fossils were found in the Argentinian Vorohué Formation dated to the early Pleistocene; its supraorbital foramen and shape of teeth resemble those of the pampas cat.

 Within the genus, three distinct clades were identified: one comprising the ocelot and the margay, a second the Andean mountain cat and Pampas cat, and the third the kodkod, oncilla and Geoffroy's cat.
 The following cladogram shows estimated divergence times in million years ago (mya).

+More recent studies have indicated splitting the oncillas (tigrinas) into multiple species, and that they are paraphyletic to the Geoffroy’s cat and guigna (kodkod).
+The Andean cat L. jacobi was found to be related to the margay.
+The general grouping of three clades continues to be retrieved from analyses.
+Lescroart et al. (2023) proposed three subgenera: Leopardus (ocelot, margay, and Andean cat, type L. pardalis), Lynchailurus (Pampas cats, type L. colocola), and Oncifelis (tigrinas, guigna, and Geoffroy’s, type L. geoffroyi).